windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ## Conclusion

+Building a powerful Discord Bot that can assist users with product documentation using Windmill, OpenAI, and Supabase is a great way to automate support and provide a seamless user experience.
+By leveraging the capabilities of these tools, you can create a bot that understands user queries, retrieves relevant information from documentation, and delivers accurate answers in real-time.
+Feel free to explore the possibilities and customize the implementation to fit your specific requirements.

-I hope you enjoyed this tutorial.
-If you have any questions, feel free to reach out to me on the [Windmill Discord](https://discord.com/invite/V7PM2YHsPB).
+If you have any questions or need further assistance, don't hesitate to reach out to the Windmill community on the [Windmill Discord Server](https://discord.com/invite/V7PM2YHsPB).
+Happy bot building!